Kamrion/yara.magic/README.md

 # yara.magic
-yara rules for detect magic numbers
+yara rules for detect filetypes without using magic  module in yara